More from Metadata

 Clearly Label Each Version

-To avoid confusion, each version of the track must be clearly distinguished in the title.
-Use specific labels, such as:
+To avoid confusion, each version of the track must be clearly specified in the title.
+Use clear labels, such as:

 - Radio Edit: A shorter, radio-friendly version of the track.